What Is Soil Aeration?

-Because it is covered with grass, it can sometimes be difficult to tell if your soil needs some TLC.
-Soil should be aerated when it becomes too compacted to allow for healthy plant growth.
-Here are some obvious warning signs to watch for when taking care of your lawn:
+You should aerate your soil when it becomes too compacted to promote healthy growth.
+Here are some warning signs to watch for when taking care of your lawn:

 - Visible thatches